red-hat-storage/rook/Documentation/Storage-Configuration/Advanced/cephx-key-rotation.md

 Below is a list of non-daemon keys along with the controlling config.

+**CSI keys**

-- CephCluster CSI keys are controlled via CephCluster `spec.security.cephx.csi`
+CephCluster CSI keys are controlled via CephCluster `spec.security.cephx.csi`.

-    - Rotated CSI keys only take effect for new PVCs.
+Rotated CSI keys only take effect for new PVC mounts.
 For CSI alone, Rook is able to create new keys while also keeping a number of prior key generations active.
 This is configured using the `keepPriorKeyCountMax` option.

+CSI keys require a Linux kernel support.
+Set the CephCluster `keyType: "aes"` until the Kubernetes cluster's Linux kernel supports the latest key type.

+**RBD Mirror keys**

-- The CephCluster RBD mirror peer key is controlled via CephCluster `spec.security.cephx.rbdMirrorPeer`
+The CephCluster RBD mirror peer key is controlled via CephCluster `spec.security.cephx.rbdMirrorPeer`.

-    - Each CephBlockPool that has mirroring configured will have a `peerToken` status that references the CephCluster RBD mirror peer key
+Each CephBlockPool that has mirroring configured will have a `peerToken` status that references the CephCluster RBD mirror peer key.

+The RBD Mirror peer will need to be specified as type `keyType: aes` if any peer clusters don't yet support the latest key type.

+**CephClient keys**

-- Each CephClient key is controlled via its own `spec.security.cephx`
+Each CephClient key is controlled via its own `spec.security.cephx` config.

 ## Initiating key rotation

-To begin experimenting with key rotation, check out [CephX config](https://rook.io/docs/rook/latest/CRDs/specification/?h=cephx#ceph.rook.io/v1.CephxConfig) options on Rook CRs.
+See supplementary documentation for
+[CephX config](https://rook.io/docs/rook/latest/CRDs/specification/?h=cephx#ceph.rook.io/v1.CephxConfig)
+as needed.

-### Example
+### Rotation example

 Most key rotations are initiated from the CephCluster.
-An example spec that will rotate all CephX keys for most new or upgraded Rook clusters is shown below.
+For most new or upgraded Rook clusters, the example below shows how all keys can be rotated while keeping the `aes` key type for CSI and RBD mirror peers.

 ```yaml
 apiVersion: ceph.rook.io/v1